Japanuspus/adventofcode/2024/README.md

 Happy to be back with numpy as a first class citizen :)
 Only thought of `itertools.groupby` after having done the grouping manually.

+## Day 02 - Red-Nosed Reports

+Saw my first ever HTTP-500 error from the AOC server!
+They must be seeing a massive onslaught each morning.
+Same as yesterday, I reflectively googled to see if `len(list(...))` is really the nicest way of counting an iterator in python, but I guess it is.